BVLC/caffe/examples/triplet/readme.md

 paste it.
 Then we change the name of each layer, input, and output by appending `_neg` to differentiate the "paired" layers from the originals.

-### Adding the Contrastive Loss Function
+### Adding the Triplet Loss Function

-To train the network we will optimize a contrastive loss function proposed in:
+To train the network we will optimize a triplet loss function proposed in:
-Raia Hadsell, Sumit Chopra, and Yann LeCun "Dimensionality Reduction by Learning an Invariant Mapping".
-This loss function encourages matching pairs to be close together in feature space while pushing non-matching pairs apart.
 This cost function is implemented with the `TRIPLET_LOSS` layer:

     layers {
         name: "loss"
         type: TRIPLET_LOSS
         triplet_loss_param {
-            margin: 1.0
+            margin: 0.2
         }
         bottom: "feat"
         bottom: "feat_pos"
         bottom: "feat_neg"
         bottom: "sim"
         top: "loss"
     }